nevelaz2/Software-Design-Group-29/README.md

 The web application must include the following components and functionalities:

 1. **Login:**
-   - Allow clients to log in.
+   - Allows clients to log in.
-   - Provide registration for new clients.
+   - Provides registration for new clients.

 2. **Client Registration:**
    - Initially, username and password.

 3. **Client Profile Management:**
    - Clients must complete their profiles after registration by logging in.
+   - Input fields such as Full Name (50 char), Address 1 (100 char), City (100 char), State (Drop Down), and Zipcode (5 char) will be required.
+Others, such as Address 2 (100 char), and Zipcode 4 last digits will be optional.
    - Manage client information and preferences.

 4. **Fuel Quote Form with Pricing Module:**
-   - Provide a form for clients to input:
+   - Provides a form with the following fields:
-     - Client location (in-state or out-of-state).
+     - Gallons Requested (numeric, required)
+     - Delivery Address (Non-editable, comes from client profile)
+     - Delivery Date (Calendar, date picker)
      - Client history (existing customer with previous purchase or new).
-     - Gallons requested.
      - Company profit margin (%).
-   - Calculate fuel rates based on the provided criteria.
+   - Calculates fuel rates based on the provided criteria.
+     - Suggested Price per gallon (numeric non-editable / calculated by Pricing Module)
-   - Display the total cost to the client.
+   - Displays total cost.
+     - Total Amount Due (numeric non-editable / calculated as (gallons * price))

+5. **Fuel Quote Filter:**
+   - Allows clients to filter quotes by date, or gallons requested.

-5. **Fuel Quote History:**
+6. **Fuel Quote History:**
-   - Maintain a history of fuel quotes for each client.
+   - Maintains a history of fuel quotes for each client.
-   - Allow clients to view their past quotes.
+   - Allows clients to view their past quotes.

 ## Instructions
 - Users should log in to access the application's functionalities.